giangnguyen2412/giangnguyen2412.github.io/_posts/2021-10-22-whdm-accept.md

 ---
-title: "Our work got accepted at the Workshop on Human and Machine Decisions @ NeurIPS 2021"
+title: "One paper got accepted at the WHDM@NeurIPS2021"
 categories:
     - Research
 toc: false